keepthrifty/keepthrifty.github.io/_posts/2016-09-25-the-price-of-an-extra-day-spreadsheet-edition.md

 ![]({{ site.url }}{{ page.image-folder }}/s-17.jpg)

-{% assign tweet-text = "Compounding in action my friends.
-That piddly $50,000 becomes $2 million at your financial independence age" %}
+Compounding in action my friends.
+That piddly $50,000 becomes $2 million at your financial independence age

-{% include tweet-link.html %}

 Now it's time to fill out the Projected FI Number column.
 We'll know we're on the money (pun intended) if our value in `G22` (the Projected FI number at age 82.28) is that same $2.059 million dollar value.